Moving to high school

 Enrolment arrangements for high school students with disability and additional learning and support needs are the same as for all students.
 To get information about enrolment, parents and carers can visit the local public high school.
 More information is available on high school enrolment.

-Use the school locator to find the local public high school.
+Use the School Finder to find the local public high school.

 Assisted School Travel Program